A-Day (University of Alabama)

 Since the arrival of head coach Nick Saban in 2007, A-Day has become a major event.
 The 2007 game saw an overflow crowd of 92,138 in attendance and served as the catalyst for other programs to make their spring game a larger event.
 The growth of A-Day has resulted in its being televised nationally by ESPN first in 2009 and again in subsequent years in addition to being utilized to enhance recruiting.

 History

-Originally, the A-Day game was called the Spring Training Football Game and was played on Alumni Day.
+Originally, the A-Day game was called the Red and White Game and was played on Alumni Day.
 Alumni Day was a day devoted to alumni and typically consisted of coffees, luncheons, tours, the football game, and an alumni dinner.
 Recently, there has been an alumni flag football game inside the Bryant-Denny Stadium preceding the A-Day game.